Install Extras

 Base Install (zero dependencies)

-pip install edictumUse this when you write contracts as Python functions and do not need YAML files.
-The core Edictum class, Principal, pipeline, and all contract types work without any dependencies.
+pip install edictumUse this when you write rulesets as Python functions and do not need YAML files.
+The core Edictum class, Principal, pipeline, and all rule types work without any dependencies.

 from edictum import Edictum, Principal